eurise-network/technical-reference/developer-guidelines/01-basics.rst

       - Detailed but concise explanations in paragraphs or bullet points at 72 characters line length.
       - Explain *what* you do and *why*, but *not how*.

+   - Never include any secrets in the code.

 #.
 Use an appropriate `OSI <https://opensource.org/licenses>`__ approved license.

    -  Decide on an appropriate license before you first commit.